martin-pedraza/martin-pedraza/README.md

-# Martin Pedraza | Python Developer
+# Martin Pedraza | Python & Angular Developer

 👋 Hello!
 Welcome to my GitHub profile.

-I am Marin Pedraza, a passionate programmer from Argentina specializing in Python development.
-With a solid foundation in computer science and a keen interest in innovative technologies, I have successfully completed a diverse range of projects during my academic journey.
-My GitHub showcases a variety of projects, including mobile applications, web platforms, and backend systems, each highlighting my proficiency in different technologies such as Angular, Ionic, Slim PHP, and more.
+I'm Marin Pedraza, a passionate programmer from Argentina with specialized expertise in Python and Angular development.
+My robust background in computer science is reflected in a successful academic journey where I've led diverse projects, ranging from Python backend systems to crafting dynamic interfaces with Angular.
+My GitHub showcases a variety of projects, including mobile applications and web platforms, highlighting my proficiency in technologies such as Angular, Ionic, and Slim PHP.
+Committed to technical excellence, I actively seek innovative challenges to apply my skills and contribute to the success of exciting projects.

 ## Academic Background